 Is it a myth, or is it really possible to find the ‘best’ time to put your home on the market?
-Examining whether there is a perfect time for you to sell
+Jamie Sarner will help you examining whether there is a perfect time for you to sell.

 The Seasonal Real Estate Market